 On August 1st, 2017 there is a proposal to fork the current Bitcoin protocol into a new protocol known as Bitcoin Cash.
 This means that after August 1st, 2017 there is a chance that there’s going to be two versions of the Bitcoin blockchain and two separate digital currencies.
+A hard fork successfully occurred just one year before for the Ethereum blockchain, which happened due to the DAO being hacked.
+A hard fork splits the current blockchain in to two blockchains, which was necessary rid Ethereum of vulnerability.

 If Bitcoin Cash should fork, it will employ an altered protocol with a few changes, e.g. no Segregated Witness (SegWit) implementation.
 Various exchanges and services react to this in different ways and it needs to be seen what will eventually happen.